rodrisg90/rodrisg90/README.md

 - ⚡ Fun fact: ...
 -->

-💻 As an accomplished Business Administration and Management graduate, I have honed my analytical and strategic skills across a variety of industries over the past 7 years.
+💻 As an accomplished Business Administration and Management graduate, I have honed my analytical and strategic skills across a variety of industries over the past 9 years.
 Throughout my career, I have developed a comprehensive understanding of business operations, with a focus on improving processes, automating tasks, and optimizing performance.

-📚 My expertise in data analysis and visualization has allowed me to create and present complex dashboards that provide powerful insights to drive business growth.
+📚 My expertise in data analysis and visualization has allowed me to create and present complex analysis and dashboards that provide powerful insights to drive business growth.
 Additionally, I have a proven track record of leading time-sensitive data projects and consistently delivering high-quality results.

 <img align="left" src="https://github-readme-stats.vercel.app/api/top-langs/?username=rodrisg90">